decrypto-org/rupture/etc/spec/ARCHITECTURE.md

 were performed by the victim correctly.
 Otherwise, the victim failed to perform the required requests due to a network error or a timeout and the work has to be redone.

+The backend also exposes a RESTful API via HTTP to which the the Web UI makes requests for work.
+This API is explained below.

+## webUI <-> backend(HTTP)

+The backend implements various API endpoints for communication with the Web UI.

+### `/victim`

+HTTP POST endpoint.

+Creates a new victim.

+Arguments:

+- IP: IP address
+- target: string

+Returns HTTP `200` with a JSON that has a field *victimid*, which contains the ID of the new victim.